seamplex/feenox/doc/sds.md

  * structural modal analysis
  * multi-group neutron transport and diffusion

 FeenoX is designed to be developed and executed under GNU/Linux, which is the architecture of more than 95% of the internet servers which we collectively call “the cloud.”
-It should be noted that GNU/Linux is a POSIX-compliant version of UNIX and that FeenoX follows the rules of UNIX philosophy for the actual computational implementation.
+It should be noted that GNU/Linux is a POSIX-compliant version of UNIX and that FeenoX follows the rules of Unix philosophy (further explained in @sec:unix) for the actual computational implementation.
 Besides POSIX, as explained further below in @sec:scalability, FeenoX also uses MPI which is a well-known industry standard for massive execution of parallel processes, both in multi-core hosts and multi-hosts environments.
 Finally, if performance and/or scalability are not important issues, FeenoX can be run in a (properly cooled) local PC or laptop.

 The requirement to run in the cloud and scale up as needed rules out some the open source solver [CalculiX](http://www.calculix.de/).
 There are some other requirements in the SRS that also leave CalculiX out of the tender.